RedHatGov/redhatgov.github.io/content/workshops/trusted_software_supply_chain/lab11.md

 layout: lab
 ---

-# Enter Deploy Dev Stage
+# Deploy Dev Stage

-Enter Deploy Dev Stage to your pipeline Text File.
+Enter the Deploy Dev Stage to your pipeline text file.

-OpenShift deploys the application and it's deployment configuration to Dev.
+OpenShift deploys the application and it's deployment configuration to Dev as previously defined from the Create Dev Stage.

 ```
               stage('Deploy DEV') {